slbabin/poster-shop-gp/README.md

 # Features

-Vintage & Retro Collection: Browse through a curated selection of vintage and retro posters from various eras.
-User Authentication: Register an account or log in securely to manage your orders and preferences.
-Shopping Cart: Add posters to your cart for easy checkout.
-Secure Checkout: Process payments securely using integrated payment gateways.
-Order Management: View and manage your orders through the user dashboard.
-Admin Panel: Admins can manage products, orders, and users through an intuitive admin interface.
-Search & Filter: Easily find posters by searching or filtering based on categories, eras, artists, and more.
-Responsive Design: Enjoy a seamless browsing experience across devices with our responsive design.

-- Site Navagation
+- Site Navigation
   - The site havigation is added in the header of the site and consists of three sections - the main menu bar centered horizontally, the members area, and search bar.
 The search field is placed in the center of page just above the main menu bar.
-The members area is placed in the top right corner of the page for optimizing visibility, accessibility, and user experience, contributing to a smoother and more intuitive browsing experience for users.
+The member area is placed in the top right corner of the page for optimizing visibility, accessibility, and user experience, contributing to a smoother and more intuitive browsing experience for users.

   - The site logo was placed on the top left side of the navigation bar which optimizes brand recognition, navigation flow, consistency, and space efficiency, contributing to a positive user experience and reinforcing the website's identity.
 The Logo image is linked to the home page, clicking on it will bring the user back to the home page from any other page.